Medical IDs for Blood Thinners

 That’s why a medical ID for blood thinners is critical for people taking these medications for longer periods of time.

-How MedicAlert protects those who take blood thinners
+How MedicAlert protects people with blood thinners

 One thing you shouldn’t worry about is what could happen if there’s an emergency.
 MedicAlert’s protection plans offer benefits that extend beyond the ID, providing safety and peace of mind for those who are required to take blood thinner medication.